jp3parker/tetris-SFML/README.md

     where it would still be on the board.

 * Things learned
   * How to deal with SFML.
-It's super userful and (in hindsight) pretty easy to use after setting up.
+It's super useful and (in hindsight) pretty easy to use after setting up.
   * How to make more realistic games.